 Incident Response Manager: Responsible for overseeing the IR team in its entirety.
 Ensures detection, analysis, and containment is executed properly and swiftly.
 The manager coordinates with analysts and researchers to illustrate the entire scope of a breach.
 He or she is also responsible for engaging with other departments, such as corporate security, human resources, upper management, etc. to relay IR initiation, status, findings, and conclusions.

 Depending on your organization, some, or all, of your threat researchers and/or security analysts may be outsourced.
 We do not recommend, however, outsourcing your organization’s incident response manager.
 The manager position falls into an Oversee and Govern (OV) characteristic within your overall strategy, among others.
 You run the risk of harmful lag time and miscommunication throughout your entire organization and IR team if the manager is not onsite immediately after a breach.
 Further, an internal employee is familiar with your communication methods and organizational infrastructure, which lends efficacy and promptness to a process that tremendously benefits from both.

-Step 2: Develop Your Incident Response Strategy
+Step 2: Develop Your Incident Management Strategy

 Your protocol must identify when an IR should be initiated by your IR team.

 Many automated processes will identify, flag, and alert analysts to unsuccessful intrusion attempts and false positive breaches.
 Your protocol should address how much manual research and probing is required after an automated detection system flags network activity.

 This balance is a difficult one to strike.